Welcome to Beaver Creek Park!

 Residents outside of Four County Region $45.00

 Day Permits and Annual Permits may be purchased at the Park Office, Hill County Courthouse, Stromberg’s Sinclair, Bing n Bobs, North40 Outfitters, Bear Paw Meats, and the Havre Area Chamber of Commerce.
+Day Permits are also available at two self-pay boxes on the Park: First Lake (Upper Lake/Beaver Creak Reservoir) information kiosk; and at the transfer station dump site.

 A Day Permit and an Annual Permit covers all Park use; camping, hiking, picnicking, berry picking, etc.